ovniroto/confettis/README.md

 All issue reports, feature requests, pull requests and github stars are welcomed and much appreciated.

 ## Thanks
 Special thanks to catdad for [canvas-confetti](https://github.com/catdad/canvas-confetti).
-I have created this project as inspiration to obtain a cleaner and legible code in typescript.
+I have created this project as inspiration to obtain a cleaner and legible code in typescript, and add extra functions.